0xAX/linux-insides/Misc/contribute.md

 linux-kernel@vger.kernel.org (open list)
 ```

-Yout will see the set of the names and related emails.
+You will see the set of the names and related emails.
 Now we can send our patch with:

 ```
 $ git send-email --to "Lidza Louina <lidza.louina@gmail.com>" \